jagodwin/peer-review/README.md

 This design assumes that each deliverable includes some amount of code development and some amount of reporting.
 I tend to vary the weights when assigning grades, as early deliverables have more report and less dev, later and final deliverables have less report and more dev.

-Once you have received all submissions, you can review them through the dashboard at https://jagodwin.github.io/peer-review/analyze_reviews.html.
+Once you have received all submissions, you can review them through the dashboard.
 This doesn't upload anything to a server, it uses javascript to create charts of the assigned scores in your own browser.

 ## Links